JuniorDiasOliveira/react-app-boosted/README.md

 Indicated to people who makes many small projects on a short period of time.

+## Prerequisites
+You only needs to have `yarn` installed

 ## Installation
 `npm install -g react-app-boosted`

 or

 `npx react-app-boosted`

 ## How to use
-After installing you can just execute the module:
+After installed you can just execute the module:
 `> react-app-boosted`

 Some questions will be prompted to you in order to accomplish the type of project you want to start :)